 Dream Lake Introduction

-Dream Lake is located on the southeastern slope of Qixing Mountain, at an elevation of about 860 meters.
-The exact formation cause is still unclear; it may be a crater lake or a depression due to gas vents or volcanic subsidence.
-A rare aquatic fern, Taiwan Water Celery, grows in the lake, making it one of the few areas in the world with such a low latitude for the species.
-This plant is extremely rare, and to protect this national treasure, Dream Lake has been designated as an ecological protection area.
-General visitors are prohibited from entering the lake area, but a platform is provided nearby for scenic views.
-The area experiences little rain in autumn and winter, and the lake often dries up, while in spring and summer, frequent rains can cause the lake to overflow.
-When shrouded in mountain mist, the lake, the mountain reflections, and the clouds create a dreamy and surreal景象.
-The route goes through Yangmingshan Bus Terminal -> Visitor Center -> Lengshuikeng Station → Dream Lake → Qixing Park → Visitor Center Station.
-Distance: From the Visitor Center, take Bus 108 to Lengshuikeng Station, passing through Dream Lake and Qixing Park back to the Visitor Center, a total distance of about 3.1 kilometers.
-Walking Time: About 110 minutes.
-Trail Conditions: The path from Lengshuikeng Station to Dream Lake is an uphill steep slope, while the trail from Dream Lake to the Visitor Center is a downhill steep slope.
-Features Along the Way: Dream Lake is an ecological protection area and a habitat for the national treasure Taiwan Water Celery and various aquatic plants.
-The chorus of frogs, insects, and birds resonates in the misty lake, highlighting the beauty of natural rhythms in tranquility.
-Qixing Park offers pavilions and long corridors; on clear days, it provides excellent views of the lush vegetation on the slopes of Qixing Mountain, the Taipei cityscape, Shamao Mountain, and the distant Xueshan Mountain Range.
+Dream Lake is located on the southeast slope of Qixing Mountain, with an elevation of about 860 meters.
+The formation of the lake is not yet clearly understood; it may be a caldera lake or may have been caused by water accumulation in a depression formed by a gas vent or a volcanic subsidence.
+The lake is home to a rare aquatic fern called Taiwan Water Plantain, which grows at a very low latitude in the world.
+This plant is extremely rare, and to protect this national treasure, Dream Lake has been designated as an ecological conservation area.
+General visitors are prohibited from entering the lake area, but a platform is set up nearby for sightseeing.
+During the fall and winter, rainfall is sparse, and the lake's surface often dries up.
+However, in spring and summer, it rains heavily, and after the rainy season or during a downpour, the lake can be seen overflowing.
+When shrouded in mountain mist, the lake's color and the mountain's reflection in the fog create a dreamy and surreal landscape.
+Route: Starting from Yangmingshan Bus Terminal -> Visitor Center -> Lengshuikeng Station → Dream Lake → Qixing Park → Visitor Center Station.
+Distance: Take bus number 108 from the Visitor Center to Lengshuikeng Station.
+The total distance from Dream Lake and Qixing Park back to the Visitor Center is approximately 3.1 kilometers.
+Walking time: Approximately 110 minutes.
+Route conditions: The section from Lengshuikeng Station to Dream Lake is an uphill steep slope, while the section from Dream Lake to the Visitor Center is a downhill steep slope.
+Route highlights: Dream Lake is an ecological conservation area that serves as a habitat for the national treasure Taiwan Water Plantain and various aquatic plants, accompanied by a symphony of croaking frogs, chirping insects, and singing birds resonating in the misty lake.
+The tranquility enhances the beauty of nature's rhythm.
+Qixing Park features pavilions and long corridors, offering excellent views on clear days to gaze at the lush vegetation on the slopes of Qixing Mountain or to overlook the scenery of Taipei City, Shamao Mountain, or gaze far at the Xueshan Mountain Range.